gsh337/BirthdayCountdown/README.md

 ## Author

-BirthdayCountdown is created and maintained by [Your Name](https://your-website.com).
+BirthdayCountdown is created and maintained by [gasha337](https://linktr.ee/gasha337).

 If you have any questions or feedback, please feel free to contact me.